Measure rigidity and equidistribution for fractal carpets: Introduction

 In \textsection \ref{sec: mu vs mu bar} we begin the proof of Theorem \ref{thm: dynamical}.
 We introduce an auxiliary random walk $\bar \mu$.
 The trajectories for the $\bar \mu$-random walk stay within a bounded distance from those of the $ \mu$-random walk, and treating $\bar \mu$ makes it possible to avoid some technical complications.
 We state Theorem \ref{thm: stationary main}, which is the analogue of Theorem \ref{thm: dynamical} for this random walk, and show, by considering a random walk on a common cover, that Theorem \ref{thm: stationary main} implies Theorem \ref{thm: dynamical}.
 The proof of Theorem \ref{thm: stationary main} occupies the rest of the paper.
 The steps and main ideas for its proof are described in \textsection \ref{sec:outline of proof} below.

-\begin{acknowledgement} The authors are grateful to Aaron Brown, Nishant Chandgotia, and \c{C}agr{\i} Sert for stimulating discussions.
+\begin{acknowledgement} The authors are grateful to Aaron Brown, Nishant Chandgotia, and \c{C}agr{\i} Sert for stimulating discussions, and are grateful to the anonymous referees for pointing out some inaccuracies and helping make the paper more readable.
 O.K. is partially supported by NSF grants DMS-2247713 and DMS-2337911, M.L.~is partially supported by SNSF grants 200021-197045 and 200021L-231880, and B.W. is partially supported by grants ISF-NSFC 3739/21 and ISF 2021/24.
 The authors are grateful to the CMSA at Harvard University for its hospitality in May 2023, when some of the work on this paper was conducted.
 M.L.~thanks Dmitry Kleinbock for the hospitality. \end{acknowledgement}